breimers/jarvis/ReadMe.md

 # Jarvis
-General purpose extensible AI assistant with plugins, code execution, and more.
+General purpose extensible AI assistant framework with plugins, code execution, and more.

 ## Hardware